RandyGaul/cute_framework/docs/topics/game_loop_and_time.md

 ## Determinism

-With fixed timesteps you can actually make your game entirely deterministic, so long as you don't accidentally introduce determinism into the simulation.
+With fixed timesteps you can actually make your game entirely deterministic, so long as you don't accidentally introduce non-determinism into the simulation.
 Here are some common sources of non-determinism:

 - Variable timestep -- of course!
 - Floating point math.
 On different CPUs the results of floating point arithmetic can vary.
 However, given the same hardware on two different machines you should end up with deterministic results.